Maza0w1/Maza0w1/README.md

 Human machine that converts cups of coffee into lines of code.

-I'm a computer science student fascinated with A.I and computional bioscience.
+I'm a computer science student fascinated with A.I and computional bioscience studies.

 ## 🔧 Technologies & Tools